 Looking for more strategies?
 Read our 13 Medical School Interview Mistakes You Must Avoid.

 While you might look great on paper, the interview is just as much art as it is science.
 We’ve seen applicants who are impressive on paper get rejected from medical school due to poor interview skills.

-How you schedule your interviews can affect your performance, and if you’re not careful, you may end up with a poor performance at your top choice school.
-Take careful care in planning your interview schedule to ensure your top schools are ideally placed.
+How you schedule your interviews can affect your performance, and if you’re not careful, you may fumble at your top-choice school.
+Take care in planning your interview schedule to ensure your top schools are ideally placed.

 Take time honing your skills in advance with mock interviews, and build your experience and confidence at lower choice schools before jumping into your most important interviews.
-Take care not to schedule your top choice schools too late in the process to ensure you maintain energy and enthusiasm.
+Don’t schedule your top choice schools too late in the process to ensure you maintain energy and enthusiasm.